Data Engineering — Tue Mar 03

 Lambda: oil_price_transformer

-Purpose: Read latest raw snapshots, merge BZ+CL on date, write processed output
+Purpose: Read ALL raw snapshots from S3, merge Brent + WTI on date, write

 """